DamLabResources/pipeline-multitool/nni_automation/README.md

 # nni pipeline automation wrapper

-This tool is a collection of scripts and rules designed to generate an experiment config file and search space and start the model hyperparameter search.
+A collection of scripts designed to generate an experiment config file and search space and start model hyperparameter optimization.
 Once complete, it outputs the investigated hyperparameter combinations and their final scoring metric for ease of acquisition.

 Wrapper application example:
 ```